 - Sponsor Events that drives Realtor Traffic

-- Add Realtors and Lenders to your Facebook, Twitter, Instagram, and Google + Accounts.
+- Add Realtors and Lenders to your Facebook, Twitter, Instagram, and Snap, etc accounts.
 Post engaging and educational content( blogs like this).

 - Set as many appointments as you can and ask for referrals.
-Yes…we can do that too.
+Yes…Title Reps can do that too.

 - Meet Broker/Managers of offices and ask to sponsor and present at their next office meeting.
 Develop your public speaking skills.